Xerxes3rd/ColorduinoScrollerLibrary/README.md

 ========

-- Up to 20 character message!
+- Up to 20 character message (Per Scrolling Instance, you can have large messages with multiple scroll instances!
 - Easy to Write messages
 - Multiple Displays